13 min read

 • When page faults kill your performance (and how to avoid them)

-• Why adding more RAM doesn't always help
+• Why adding more RAM doesn't always help (I've wasted money on this)

 This builds directly on what you learned here—each process gets its own virtual address space, but how does the OS juggle all that physical RAM?
 Let's find out.